-Getting Started Guide Provides an overview of system features, setting up your system, and technical specifications.
+Getting Started Guide specifications.
 This document is also shipped with your system.
 Owner's Manual Provides information about system features and describes how to troubleshoot the system and install or replace system components.
 Rack Installation Instructions Describes how to install your system into a rack.
 This document is also shipped with your rack solution.
 Administrator's Guide Provides information about configuring and managing the system.
-Troubleshooting Guide Provides information about troubleshooting the software and the system.
+Troubleshootin g Guide Provides information about troubleshooting the software and the system.